aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 ### Entry activities

+- **Project Board** - A [project](https://github.com/aws/aws-cdk/projects) will be created in GitHub for the module

+  - milestones will be created for `developer-preview` and `GA` stages of maturity
+  - open bugs and feature requests will be reflected in the module's project board.
+  - The GitHub tracking issue will link to the project board.

 - **Identify key stakeholders** - Opportunistically recruit stakeholders outside the CDK team to participate in API reviews and usability studies.
 Potential stakeholders include: